andkret/Cookbook/sections/07-DataSources.md

-100 Plus Data Sources for Data science
+100 Plus Data Sources Data Science
 ===================================

 This is a section with links to data sources.
 During my data engineer coaching we need to find good data sets to work with.